 - Research how your estate will be affected by your move abroad.

-- If you have an ISA, make necessary contributions before you leave.
+- If you have an individual savings account, make necessary contributions before you leave.

-- Contact a qualified investment specialist to help you organise your investment portfolio.
+- Contact a qualified investment specialist to help you organize your investment portfolio.

-- Inform tax agency (for example, HMRC in the UK) of your intention to move.
+- Inform your local tax authority of your intention to move.

-- Research the tax system of your new country, including if a double tax agreement exists between your home country and destination country, and what applies to you.
+- Research the tax system of your new country.
+Look into whether or not there is a double-tax agreement between your home country and destination country and also how it applies to you.

 - Contact a qualified tax planning expert to help you if you need advice.

-- If you have an existing mortgage, request permission from your mortgage provider to rent out your property and organise suitable insurance
+- If you have an existing mortgage, request permission from your mortgage provider to rent out your property and organize suitable insurance.

 - If you have an existing mortgage, reset (increase) it so that interest payments on mortgage offset as much of the rent as possible.

-Organising your finances before and after you move abroad can be tedious.
-You might find yourself steering your mind away from the stressful parts of the planning, in favour of the more fun bits of moving abroad.
-In certain, even if you are well organised, you may need to speak to a professional to get advice that is specific to your needs, but you have to make sure that the adviser you are speaking to is regulated in the country of your destination.
+Moving your finances abroad can be tedious at any point in the process.
+You might find yourself steering your mind away from the stressful parts of the planning, in favor of the more fun bits of moving abroad.
+Even if you are well organized, you may need to speak to a professional to get advice that is specific to your needs.
+In addition, make sure that the adviser you are speaking to is regulated in the country of your destination.